mferiansyahrt/day_to_night_comparation/README.md

 ## Image Processing Approach

-<p>The synthetic images are generated using a framework of two steps, i.e., the Synthetic Nighttime Image Generation step and Nighttime Image Enhancement step.
+The synthetic images are generated using a framework of two steps, i.e., the Synthetic Nighttime Image Generation step and Nighttime Image Enhancement step.
 This two-step framework is illustrated below The Synthetic Nighttime Image Generation step models a lower exposure and generates a corresponding dark image.
 The output of this step becomes the input for the Nighttime Image Enhancement step.
-The Nighttime Image Enhancement step improves the nighttime quality of the overall image.</p>
+The Nighttime Image Enhancement step improves the nighttime quality of the overall image.

 <div align="center">
     <a href="./">